ejones/triposr-texture-gen/README.md

 as well.
 TripoSR outputs more coarse-grained textures in the form of vertex colors, so this is helpful for (re)applying fine detail to the models.

-Currently, it only paints the front half of the model, but more enhancements are planned.

 Installation
 ------------